- Home

 The total area of the surface of a cylinder, consisting of two circular bases and a rectangular lateral surface that wraps around.

-Why is Surface Area of a Cylinder important?
+What is the Surface Area of a Cylinder formula?

-What do students usually get wrong about Surface Area of a Cylinder?
+When do you use Surface Area of a Cylinder?

 Prerequisites